-This new card game from Wild Plant Guide encourages social media users of all ages who love missions, challenges, and getting out into nature, to become successful foragers by using these handy, pocket-sized, seasonal sets of ‘field-guide style’ identification cards to complete different seasonal foraging adventure quests.
+This new set of plant identification cards from Wild Plant Guide encourages social media users of all ages who love missions, challenges, and getting out into nature, to become successful foragers by using these handy, pocket-sized, seasonal sets of ‘field-guide style’ identification cards to complete different seasonal foraging adventure quests on the website.

 Played in real time and online, the foraging adventure quest game is free to play, and a fun extra way of learning about edible wild plants from a useful foraging resource.
 In time, they will help you confidently identify plants when out silent hunting in the field.

-The foraging adventure quest game is free to play for all who buy the identification cards, and simply involves participating in the foraging missions; then finding and photographing the seasonal sets of plants, and uploading all your files to social media, using a hashtag #ForagersFriend on:
+The foraging adventure quest game is free to play for all who buy the identification cards, and simply involves participating in the foraging missions here on the website; then finding and photographing the seasonal sets of plants, and uploading all your files to social media, using a hashtag #ForagersFriend on:

 Twitter @Wildplant_guide https://www.twitter.com/wildplantguide

 Facebook @wildplantguide https://www.facebook.com/wildplantguide

 The forager who sends the most photos within the allotted timescale, wins a prize of their choosing from my various foraging and plant identification resources and courses.

 Please note this deck is for educational and enjoyment purposes.